The Village was first settled in 1870 as a farming community known as South Harvey.

 Clockwise and counter-clockwise loop service from the Harvey Transportation Center on 147th St, Cicero Ave., 167th St, Dixie Hwy. and 154th St. through Harvey, Dixmoor, Posen, Midlothian, Oak Forest, Country Club Hills, Hazel Crest and Markham.
 Route provides direct service to South Suburban College’s University and College Center in Oak Forest and also serves Pace South Division.

 The Village-operated Pace van includes a wheelchair lift for residents with disabilities.
-The van will take seniors to and from the Village’s Senior Center, to medical appointments, grocery stores, and many other destinations.
+The van will take seniors to and from the Village’s Senior Center, to medical appointments, and other destinations.
 Eligible citizens in need of a ride may call (708) 335-9600, Ext.
 118.

 Regular meetings of the Village Board take place on the second and fourth Tuesdays of the month, starting at 7 p.m.
 During Regular Meetings, the Board votes on ordinances and other Village-related matters.
 Time is provided for the citizens to speak or voice their concerns during the “Public Participation” portion of the meeting.

-The Board meets in Administrative Session on the first and third Tuesdays of the month.
-The purpose of these “work meetings” is for board members to discuss pending board issues.
+The Board meets in Administrative Session at 6:00pm on the second and fourth Tuesdays of the month before the regular meeting.
+The purpose of these "work meetings" is for board members to discuss pending board issues.
 No votes are taken during Administrative Meetings.
 The public is invited to attend Administrative Sessions, however, no time is allotted for citizens to speak.

 Mijack Products, Inc., the world’s largest producer of intermodal cranes for the railroad and port intermodal industry, is headquartered at 167th Street in Hazel Crest.
 Mi-Jack is recognized as an industry leader and innovator in Travelift® and Translift™ rubber tire gantry crane manufacturing, sales, service and support.